 Golder has implemented technology and policies with the objective of protecting a user’s privacy from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.

-Golder recommends that the policy be checked of each website visited and that the owner or operator of such web site be contacted if you have any concerns or questions.
+Golder recommends that you check the policy of each website visited and that the owner or operator of such website be contacted if you have any concerns or questions.